THE GAME GETS HARDER

 Miners are responsible for validating transactions, adding new blocks and issuing new Bitcoin according to the very specific schedule set out in the core protocol.
 This is a deliberately power intensive process, designed to ensure that transactions are genuine and there has been a ‘proof of work’ in any contribution to the network.
 In short, a contribution can only be made by expending energy to do so, a natural ‘cost’ to participate in the process.
 In return, miners are rewarded with new Bitcoin issued on each block processed as well as the total cost of all the transaction fees it contains.

 The network also runs to a specific timetable, with each block of transactions being processed every ten minutes.
-In a closed network with a constant amount of hash power, this works perfectly, but it presents a significant problem if the network is open source and public and anyone can join it – or leave it – at any time.
+In a closed network with a constant amount of hash power, this works perfectly, but it presents a significant problem if the network is open source and public and anyone can join (or leave) it at any time.
 Bitcoin, of course, is such a network.

 So what would happen, for example, if someone had access to bountiful cheap (or even free) energy and could add lots of processing power at relatively little cost?
 What if someone developed a machine that could send multiple times more hashes than anyone else?